Novo Nordisk Stock Climbs Over 4% In Friday Pre-Market: What's Going On? - Novo Nordisk (NYSE:NVO), Eli Lilly (NYSE:LLY)

 Novo Nordisk Cuts 2025 Outlook Amid GLP-1 Pressure

-Despite Eli Lily’s results playing in favor of Novo Nordisk, the company continues to face challenges.
+Despite Eli Lilly’s results playing in favor of Novo Nordisk, the company continues to face challenges.
 Novo Nordisk recently cut its 2025 outlook due to compounded GLP-1s and increased competition.

 Earlier, Novo Nordisk’s stock plummeted by as much as 25% in European markets after issuing a surprise profit warning tied to its blockbuster obesity drug Wegovy.
 This marked the second guidance cut of the year for the Danish pharmaceutical giant, leading to speculation that the weight-loss bubble might be bursting.